scontent: 1 bValue: -1 eValue:1

-The Department of Nursing offers a Second Degree bachelor's program for non-nursing college graduates leading to a Bachelor of Science degree in Nursing.
+The School of Nursing offers a Second Degree bachelor's program for non-nursing college graduates leading to a Bachelor of Science degree in Nursing.
 The curriculum, acknowledging the education, career and life experiences of the individual requires fewer pre-requisites for the nursing courses than the basic baccalaureate nursing program of study.
 Students may complete the second bachelor's degree in three semesters of full-time study.

 To be eligible for admission to the Second Degree program, students must have completed a bachelor's degree from an accredited college or university.
 Students from all majors (including diploma or associate degree-prepared registered nurses with a baccalaureate degree in a non-nursing major) are eligible to enroll.
 In addition, registered nurses with a diploma or associate degree plus a baccalaureate degree in a non-nursing major are eligible to enroll.

 Faculty advisors assist prospective students to assess their learning needs and identify learning resources available to them through the University.
 The prerequisite courses are available at Salisbury University; however, it is not mandatory for them to be taken at SU.

 Licensure as a registered nurse requires application to the State Board of Nursing to take the National Licensing Examination for Registered Nurses (NCLEX-RN), documentation of completion of the nursing program, payment of a fee and a criminal background check.